albbra/WebGPU-OBJ-Mesh-Viewer/README.md

 # WebGPU OBJ Mesh Viewer

 This project demonstrates how to load and display 3D models using WebGPU.
-Features real-time manipulation of the Stanford Dragon model with mouse controls and camera movement.
+Features real-time manipulation of the Stanford Dragon model with interactive lighting controls and material properties adjustment.

 ## Table of Contents